bixb922/crank-organ/doc-software/README.md

 # Restrictions
 Safari as a browser is not supported.

 The security and protection of this software is designed for a WiFi network such as a home network or a hotspot on a cell phone.
-I have put several safeguards in the software, such as: passwords are encrypted with a hidden key, WiFi to files is controlled with a password, key files are not accessible via WiFi, you can block configuration changes with a password, and others.
+I have put many safeguards in the software, such as: passwords on flash are encrypted with a hidden key, WiFi to files is controlled with a password, primary keys are not accessible via WiFi, you can block configuration changes with a password, and others.
 However, the webserver on the microcontroller should not be made available on the public internet, since it does not have the required security mechanisms necessary to be a public web server.
 For example, no https is available (but the WiFi protocol encrypts data anyways).
 When accessing the microcontroller via USB, all elements including passwords can be ultimately retrieved and new code can be installed.
-However, if you use this software on a private home WiFi network or with an access point on your cell phone, then I believe the protections provided should be strong enough for the purpose.
+However, if you use this software on a private home WiFi network or with an access point on your cell phone, then I believe the protections provided should be strong enough for the purpose of the software.

-Although it is possible to connect several clientes simultaneously, it is recommended to connect only one client at a time, since more than one client may delay notes when playing back music.
+Although it is possible to connect several clients (several cell phones or PCs) simultaneously, it is recommended to connect only one client at a time, but only because since more than one client may delay notes when playing back music.

-While playing music, stay on the Tune list and the Performance pages.
-Other pages may interfere with playing back music.
+While playing music, stay on the Tune list and the Performance pages, since these pages are highly optimized for playback.
+Other pages may interfere with playing music.

 If a new scale has to be implemented (say: a 50 note scale), a new .json template for that scale has to be designed.
-Post an issue and I'll assist.
+Post an issue and I'll assist, or look at the examples provided.

-Current time zone offset is updated only once a day.
-When playing deep in the night during a DST transition, local time will be off one hour until a reboot after next midnight.

 If no internet is accessible, current time will show as January 2000 until internet gets accessible at next reboot.
-This will NOT affect playing music in any way.
+This will not affect playing music in any way.
 Only history and error log timestamps will be of the year 2000 indicating that no time was available.
 (For example: when connecting in AP mode to the microcontroller, no internet is available.)

-The touchpad sensor will probably not work with gloves, I never tested that.
-The touchpad sensor is not mandatory, use the other means provided to start a tune.

 On some ESP32 N16R8 boards, the port labeled "COM" does not work well.
 Always use the port labeled "USB" to connect a USB cable.
 This port is also faster.

-I have seen the File Manager sometimes react very slowly when uploading several large files.
-If the reaction of File Manager is very slow, just reload the page and start over.
+I have seen the File Manager sometimes react very slowly when uploading several large files (i.e. 100kb or more, which is not usual).
+If the response of File Manager is very slow, please just reload the page and start over.

 Password encryption gets lost when installing a new MicroPython version.
 It should not be necessary to update MicroPython (or very seldom) since MicroPython is very stable.
 If you update MicroPython, you will have to enter the passwords again on the General Configuration page.

 No https is available.
-Please raise an issue if you think this is vital. https needs you to generate a certificate and register that on your PC and cell phone, so some work would be required to make that work once developed.
+Please raise an issue if you think this is vital. https needs you to generate a certificate and register that on your PC and cell phone, so some work would be required on your side to make that work once developed.

 The File manager doesn't rename files, doesn't allow to delete folders and may have other restrictions.
-It is for updating tunes and software, and to peruse the files in the microcontroller.
+It is for updating tunes and software, and to browse files and folders in the microcontroller.

 # Licensing